The Helm - Lifestyle and Finance Blog | Flagship Bank Minnesota

 Children tend to emulate their parents' personal finance habits.
 Show them how to be responsible with their finances at an early age.
 These are lessons that will last a lifetime.

-For more personal finance tips, check out Flagship's financial blogs
+For more personal finance tips, check out Security's financial blogs